Distribution of interspike intervals of a neuron with inhibitory autapse stimulated with a renewal process: Introduction

 \section{Introduction}

 The brain consists of neurons that are wired together by axons with synapses and communicate with each other by electrical impulses, or spikes.
 There are two classes of neurons: excitatory and inhibitory.
 To execute cognitive tasks, in the cortex, the balance between excitation and inhibition must be maintained \cite{Isaacson2011, Atallah2009}.
 Recently, the importance of cortical disinhibition, that is the temporary ceasing of inhibitory neurons activity, was recognized, for learning and memory \cite{Letzkus2015}, sensorimotor integration \cite{Lee2013}, locomotion \cite{Fu2014}, social behaviour \cite{Marlin2015}, and attention \cite{Sridharan2014}.
-Disinhibition can be achieved in different ways, for instance, by neuromodulation \cite{Fu2014, Marlin2015}, long-range inhibitory input \cite{Zhang2014}, and also at the level of local circuits.
+Disinhibition can be achieved in different ways, for instance, by neuromodulation \cite{Fu2014, Marlin2015}, long-range inhibitory input \cite{Zhang2014}, and also at the level of local circuits \cite{Burton2017}.
 In the latter case, for some inhibitory neurons, their disinhibition is accomplished due to feedforward inhibition obtained from other neurons \cite{Pfeffer2013}.
 On the contrary, for parvalbumin-expressing (PV) inhibitory neurons, the main source of their inhibition is autaptic transmission \cite{Deleuze2019}.
-The latter means that PV neurons send synaptic connections not only to other cells but also to themselves.
+The latter means that PV neurons send synaptic connections not only to other cells, but also to themselves.
 Such inhibitory synapses are called autapses.
-They were also found in other parts of the brain \cite{Pouzat1998,Cobb1997,Park1980,Karabelas1980}.
-However, the function of autapses outside the cortex are still to be discovered \cite{Bekkers2003}.